 Using the Slow Amount gives your campaign some breathing room to still attempt to earn a profit.
 If your campaign is losing money past a certain point the CPC being set to a static lower amount still allows you to bid for clicks.
 During this time it is possible that these clicks turn into conversions and your campaign is no longer losing the Slow Amount, exiting this static CPC period.

 Set the Slow Amount to a number you are comfortable losing with the intention of betting on the campaign making conversions.

 Since Slow Amount works on a daily basis, your campaign will exit Slow Amount at Midnight.
 This however does not mean that it will resume the CPC bids before Slow Amount took effect.
 Once the campaign exits Slow Amount, the bids will remain the same as the Lowest Bid.
 To have a campaign begin bidding at a higher amount, one of three options need to happen.

 - Set a Day Parting Window with Restore CPC disabled, so when it exits Day Parting the campaign continues with that CPC.
-For a closer look into how this works, review the 6am-6:15am example on the Day Parting documentation page example.
+For a closer look into how this works, review the 6am-6:15am example in our Day Parting documentation.

 - Enable Desired Click Pacing so your campaign begins to increase CPC to meet the desired clicks in a period of time you specify.

 - Manually set the CPCs in the morning to choose what bids you want your campaign to use.